Outpatient Substance Abuse Treatment: FAQ

 Can families participate in outpatient treatment programs?

-All outpatient programs are different and offer different resources to participants, but most outpatient programs – like most inpatient programs – offer some level of support to family members who are willing and able to be involved in the healing process of their loved one.
+All outpatient programs are different and offer different resources to participants, but most outpatient programs – like most inpatient programs – offer some level of support to family members who are willing and able to be involved in helping a loved one with addiction.
 Some support options provided may include:

 - Educational workshops: Learning about addiction and the nature of recovery will empower family members to prepare for the future and how to handle different situations.